wp-plugins/post-avatar/readme.txt

 * Initial release

 == Upgrade Notice ==
-= 1.2.7=
+= 1.2.7.1=
-Minor fixes to improve avatar selection for IE and Safari.
-HTML code is XHTML compliant
+Added translations for Spanish and Czech.